lsaffre/blog/docs/topics/why_free.rst

   expect the same from other inventors or producers?** -- Free software does not mean voluntary work.
 There are many people who earn their living for writing free software.
-The free software industry shows that commercial licensing is not the only way of making money using software.
-There are better methods to pay software developers for their work.
+The free software industry shows that proprietary licensing is not the only way of making money using software amd that there are better methods to pay software developers for their work.

 - **The Vatican document “Ethics in Internet” argues that “use of the